 First Check Date

-Let us know when you want your employees to receive their first check using OnPay.
-In order to allow time for our team to implement your account, we recommend choosing a date that is at least one week away.
+Set a goal for when you want your employees to receive their first check using OnPay.
+You can either type a date in the field, or use the calendar, and you can always go back and change it.
+To allow time for our team to get you set up, we recommend choosing a date that is at least one week away.

+On the left, you can keep track of your progress as you finish each step.
 Click Continue to move to the next step.
-You can always return to this step later without losing your progress.
+You can come back to this step without losing your progress.

 Step 2: Owner or Officer Information